SwinIoTLab/SenShaMart/README.md

 ## Fund
 This project is fundded by ARC discovery grand DP220101420.

-Origanaly, it is funded by The University of Melbourne Scholarship as part of Anas Dawod's PhD thesis.
+Origanaly, it was funded by The University of Melbourne Scholarship as part of Anas Dawod's PhD.